 What's not so enjoyable about working with your Dad / Scott?

 Scott: “He’s got terrible taste in music… horrendous taste in music, it’s awful.
 Trying to get him to wear staff uniform is also really difficult.
 Trying to get him to listen to me can be really difficult (laughter).
 He can be really difficult (More Laughter).”

-What would you say was your dad's/ Scott's biggest strength is in the business?
+What would you say your dad's/ Scott's biggest strength is in the business?

-What would you say was your dad's/ Scott's biggest weakness is in the business?
+What would you say your dad's/ Scott's biggest weakness is in the business?

 Scott: “He’s got a short fuse (Laughter)…That's it.”

 Gordon: “ooh Um, I don’t know thats a difficult one!
-Um..
 I think Scott is a very trusting person.
 You’ve obviously got to be very open minded but also wary at the same time and approach things with some form of caution.
-Although I say this I think that's something he’s gaining an decent understanding of with experience.
+Although I say this, I think that's something he’s gaining a decent understanding of with experience.

 Name something you have learnt from working with your Dad / Scott?

 Scott: “I’ve learnt everything from both my Mum and Dad, and what I’ve learnt from my dad is his commitment to everything he does, and it’s the commitment that I’ve learnt from my dad that I think is one of his strong points.
 He’s absolutely committed to everything he does and it's 1000 miles an hour and he just hits it as hard as possible.
 That's what I’ve learnt from him and will always take with me.
 What ever you do, you do it 100% and you do it well, and don’t bother doing it unless you're willing to do that.”